Coffee scrub for cellulite: does it work?

 The science here can get a bit complicated, so I’ll try to make it as simple as possible.

 Cellulite happens because of the way fat cells arrange themselves under the skin.
 If this distribution is uneven – and it usually is – your skin becomes strained.
 Hello, dreaded dimpled look!

 This means that, to get rid of cellulite, you first need to increase the amount of PKA.
 You can do this by controlling something called cyclic adenosine monophosphate (AMP).

 But, there’s a problem.
 Another enzyme, called PhosphoDiEsterase (PDE for short) breaks down AMP.
 So, the first thing to do if you want to say goodbye to cellulite is using a PDE inhibitor to get rid of it.
 Guess what?
 Caffeine, which we all know is found in coffee, can do the job.

 So, to recap, the theory is this: caffeine inhibits PDE, which leads to more AMP, which breaks down more fat, which reduces cellulite.

-Just because caffeine can break down cellulite, it doesn’t mean you can simply put it on your skin and wait for it to go away.
-There are three things to consider:
+Just because caffeine can break down cellulite, it doesn’t mean you can simply put it on your cellulite and wait for it to go away.
+There are three problems with this approach:

 1. Can Caffeine Penetrate Skin?